Airedale Terrier

 Breed Overview

 Meet the Airedale Terrier - the undisputed "King of Terriers" and quite possibly one of the most versatile dogs you'll ever encounter.
-Standing tall at around 58cm and weighing in at 20-29kg, these magnificent dogs are the largest of all terrier breeds, combining the spirited terrier personality with the reliability of a much larger working dog.
+Standing tall at around 58cm and weighing in at 18-29 kg, these magnificent dogs are the largest of all terrier breeds, combining the spirited terrier personality with the reliability of a much larger working dog.

 What makes Airedales truly special is their incredible adaptability.
 Originally bred in England's Aire Valley during the mid-1800s, these dogs have served as hunters, police dogs, war messengers, and beloved family companions.
-Their distinctive wiry coat in tan and black, complete with that characteristic beard and mustache, gives them a dignified yet approachable appearance that's hard to resist.
+Their distinctive wiry coat in tan and black, complete with that characteristic beard and moustache, gives them a dignified yet approachable appearance that's hard to resist.

 For Australian families, Airedales offer the perfect blend of loyalty and independence.
 They're brilliant with kids when properly socialised, make excellent watchdogs without being overly aggressive, and adapt well to our varied climate.
 Whether you're in suburban Melbourne or rural Queensland, an Airedale will fit right into your lifestyle - provided you can match their energy and intelligence.